GipFunny/ProgrammingAssignment3/README.md

 # Getting and Cleaning Data Final Assignment

 ## Files
-README.md - this file
+README.md - this file<br/>
-CodeBook.md - the code book for tidyXYZ and summaryXYZ run_analysis.R - script used to create tidyXYZ and summaryXYZ. tidyXYZ.csv - tidy data with headers summaryXYZ.csv - summary data with headers
+CodeBook.md - the code book for tidyXYZ and summaryXYZ<br/>
+run_analysis.R - script used to create tidyXYZ and summaryXYZ.<br/>
+tidyXYZ.csv - tidy data with headers<br/>
+summaryXYZ.csv - summary data with headers

 ## Raw Data